2020 Summer Internships

 Applicants may list up to two projects, in order of preference, on the application.

 Administrative Services: Travel Office

-The intern will assist with curatorial, invitational, docent, fellow, and courier travel and coordinate with travelers, travel planners, and the Gallery’s travel agency on processing travel authorization documents.
-The intern will assist the travel office in reviewing travel authorization documents for completeness, accuracy, and compliance, and will assist in maintaining account of records by entering travel information into the administrative services division travel database.
-The intern will research and compile statistics and reports on Gallery travel and related activities, and will also assist with the new Automated Travel and Expense Reporting System (ATERS) project to automate the travel program.
+The intern will assist with curatorial, invitational, docent, fellow, and courier travel.
+The intern will participate in a variety of administrative activities with a primary focus on travel operation functions.
+The intern will assist the travel office in reviewing travel authorization documents for completeness, accuracy, and compliance.
+The intern will also assist travelers and travel planners with the Gallery’s electronic travel processing software, Automated Travel and Expense Reporting System (ATERS).
+The intern will research and compile statistics and reports on Gallery travel and related activities.
 Candidates should have completed a bachelor’s degree in one of the following fields: business management, hospitality, tourism, or travel management.

 Architecture and Engineering

 The department of architecture and engineering seeks an intern who is interested in the fields of architectural design and construction.
 The intern will review project files, construction drawings and progress photographs, and produce concise, understandable presentation materials showing the development and evolution of the Gallery’s major building renovation projects.
 Although some background in architecture, engineering, interior design, planning, architectural history, or historic preservation is desirable, such background is not essential.
 The ability to conduct research, write well, communicate clearly, and understand how to visually document, chronicle, and explain the evolution of the Gallery’s design and construction projects is essential.
 The intern must be a self-starter, research-oriented, and able to answer questions either by examining project documentation or consulting with staff members involved in our design and construction projects.